 SIL seeks to come alongside the Simbali community through a programme called the New Britain Initiative (NBI).
 If developed, this programme would focus on training Papua New Guineans in translation practices and then mentor teams of national translators as they work on the New Testament.
 The Simbali people want to be able to read God's word in their own tongue and are enthusiastic about the prospect of being involved in this programme.

 For pastors of churches in the Simbali area to understand and teach the word of God well.

-* For SIL leadership to have wisdom in planning the NBI.
+For SIL leadership to have wisdom in planning the NBI.

-* For the Simbali people to grow in their understanding of God.
+For the Simbali people to grow in their understanding of God.